PrinsFrank/PrinsFrank.nl/_posts/2022-02-04-Configuring-PHP8.1-on-scrutinizer.md

 🕒 A day
 ```

 Great.
 I went to bed frustrated and forgot all about it.
-Until today, I got an actually useful answer, pointing me to an article on [how to switch to a different Ubuntu version](https://scrutinizer-ci.com/docs/guides/upgrading-trusty-image)!
+Until today, I got an actually useful answer, pointing me to an article on [how to switch to a different Ubuntu version](https://scrutinizer-ci.com/docs/guides/upgrading-trusty-image){:target="_blank" rel="noreferrer noopener"}!

 The fix?
 It's easy as this: